 WJEC is committed to ensuring that all candidates' results are issued accurately on results day.
-We have quality assurance processes to ensure that results are accurate as documented on our website.
+We have quality assurance processes to ensure that results are accurate as documented on our WJEC and Edugas websites.

-We realise, however, that errors can occur and we want to ensure that our post results services correct any errors in a timely manner.
+We realise however that errors can occur and we want to ensure that our post results services correct any errors in a timely manner.
 The services and deadlines are as follows: